synopsys-sig/srm-k8s/docs/DeploymentGuide.md

 Determine whether you will use a prefix for repositories added to your private registry.
 Your registry may require one, or you may create one to simplify pushing Docker images by pre-creating a single repository.
 For example, if you use Google Cloud Platform Artifact Registry in the us-central1 region, your registry host will be us-central1-docker.pkg.dev, but your repository prefix could be my-gcp-project-name/srm (assuming a GCP project named "my-gcp-project-name").
 In that case, you should pre-create the srm repository before pushing Docker images from SIG repo to us-central1-docker.pkg.dev/my-gcp-project-name/srm.

+You can find instructions for pulling the latest Software Risk Manager Docker images for Scan Farm deployments [here](deploy/registry.md).

 ## AWS Scan Farm Pre-work

 You can satisfy Scan Farm feature dependencies with AWS services.